tuwukee/jwt_sessions/README.md

 - **refresh_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be validated within the refresh token payload.
 - **namespace**: a string object which helps to group sessions by a custom criteria.
 For example, sessions can be grouped by user ID, then it'll be possible to logout the user from all devises.
 More info [Sessions Namespace](#sessions-namespace).
 - **refresh_by_access_allowed**: a boolean value.
 Default is false.
 It links access and refresh tokens (adds refresh token ID to access payload), making it possible to perform a session refresh by the last expired access token.
 See [Refresh with access token](#refresh-with-access-token).
+- **access_exp**: an integer value.
+Contains an access token expiration time in seconds.
+The value overrides global settings.
+See [Expiration time](#expiration-time).
+- **refresh_exp**: an integer value.
+Contains a refresh token expiration time in seconds.
+The value overrides global settings.
+See [Expiration time](#expiration-time).

 Helper methods within `Authorization` mixin: